 In 1912, the City Council form of government changed to a commission form and with it a new Chief of Police, B.F.
 Grant.
 Chief Grant promptly dismissed most of the older officers of the department.
 The Bertillon system of identification was implemented, but really didn’t function until 1915.
 A new traffic squad, under the direction of Officer Lester Wire, was established.
 Officer Lester Wire is the individual credited with creating the modern day traffic semaphore.
-Officer Wire used a smoke stack from a train and developed the traffic light.
+Officer Wire used a smoke stack from a locomotive and developed the traffic light.
 The light was used on Main Street in Salt Lake City.

 By 1913, Salt Lake City had truly become the crossroads of the West.
 Addicts of all kind, thieves, conmen, etc. seemed to flood Salt Lake.
 Arrests reached an all-time high of 10,418.
 Drunks alone accounted for 3,959 arrests.
 A special enforcement problem for officers was women drinkers.
 Forbidden to enter saloons, women found that they could still drink by entering restaurants and secretly drink liquor served in milk glasses.

-On May 1st 1915, the Police Department moved its operations from the City Hall, 120 East South Temple, to the then recently vacated YMCA building located at the corner of 100 South and State Street.
+On May 1st 1915, the Police Department moved its operations from the City Hall, 120 East 100 South, to the then recently vacated YMCA building located at the corner of 100 South and State Street.
 The police department would operate from this location for the next half-century.
 The old City Hall Building was moved from 120 East 100 South to its current location, across from the Utah State Capital Building, in 1961.

 In 1916, Chief Grant was removed with a change of administration.
 He was replaced by a tough, old time cop from Denver, Colorado, C.W.
 “Doc” Shores.
 Intent on cleaning up the city, he took a shotgun and a squad of men, and began creating havoc with anyone or anything which disturbed the tranquility of the City.
 Certain interests, who were not impressed with “Doc’s” display of force, complained that “Doc” was not qualified to be Chief because he had not been a resident of Salt Lake City for the required time prior to being appointed.
 Shores was removed from office on this technicality after serving only five months as Chief.